 When oil-soaked debris caught fire in the Cuyahoga River (Cleveland, Ohio, June 1969), it drew national attention and spurred an environmental movement.
 In the 1960s, Lake Erie was declared dead when toxic substances and excess nutrients overwhelmed the ecology of the lake.
-Here in Maryland, bald eagles and Nutrients are beneficial and even essential to plants.
-They become a problem, however, when they are transported to stream systems.

-osprey suffered near-demise from a combination of factors including hunting, habitat loss, and the use of the pesticide DDT.
+Here in Maryland, bald eagles and osprey suffered near-demise from a combination of factors including hunting, habitat loss, and the use of the pesticide DDT.